 A financial bubble is an asset that’s price deviates from its intrinsic value.
 Bitcoin has been commonly compared to ‘tulip mania’ boom in 17th century Europe.
 You can read more about tulip myths and cryptocurrencies and there never was tulip fever.

 In a nutshell, the ‘tulip bubble’ burst because tulips were a terrible store of value due to its lifespan and fungibility.
 Bitcoins, however, are immutable and they can be sent anywhere in the world within minutes without the need of an intermediary.
 Furthermore, there are finite number of Bitcoins that will ever exist, making them high in demand.
 It is hardly fair to compare the ‘tulip mania’ bubble to the Bitcoin bubble as its only in the early stages and it could very well last another 20 years.

 Bitcoin as a crypto-currency, association with the word crypto.

 Crypto is a word that is commonly associated with negative terms such as ‘crypto-attack’.
 This can make people hesitant to get involved with Bitcoin as it is a crypto-currency.
 However, the word ‘crypto’ just means concealed and ‘crypto-currency’ just means encryption techniques used to regulate the currency and verify transactions.

 The market is too volatile and Bitcoin is a dangerous investment.

-Ever heard the saying ‘good things come to those who wait’?
+Ever heard the saying ‘good things come to those who wait’?.
 Well, the same applies to crypto-investments.
 Whilst the value of Bitcoin was quite volatile, graphs of its value show that the price of Bitcoin fluctuates far less than it did in 2016 and early 2017.
-Similarly, many people think they cannot buy into bitcoin as $10,000 USD (1 BTC), however Bitcoin can be bought from as little as 8 decimal places (known as 1 Satoshi).
+Similarly, many people think they cannot buy into bitcoin as $10,000 USD (1 BTC).
+However, you can buy Bitcoin from as little as 8 decimal places (known as 1 Satoshi).